UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 - `setLedTxt <time> <custom text>` will set led display to supplemented text for the given time.
 (Blocks for the given time.)
     - If the given time is zero, i.e. `<time> = 0`, the led text will be set indefinitely (until the display is refreshed by other text) and this command will returns immediately (non-blocking).
+- `progressHue` or better `autoRepeat progressHue` will slowly adjust constantRGB value in order to rotate the per-key-RGB backlight through all hues.

 ### Triggering keyboard actions (pressing keys, clicking, etc.):